 We believe that students should enjoy learning and there should always be a light in their eyes and the desire to be challenged.
 We do not want them to be bored or complacent or to settle for less than their best.
-Sometimes student do not realise what they are capable of achieving.
+Sometimes students do not realise what they are capable of achieving.

 Students can be talented or gifted in one particular area such as mathematics or across subjects, or in sport or the arts, or in less tangible areas such as leadership.

 Our Talented and Gifted Co-ordinator has the overall responsibility for developing and co-ordinating the programme.

 - We offer opportunities for students to be withdrawn for a block of time and to join a small extension class

 - We have some core subjects timetabled together in the junior school to allow the best grouping of students for effective learning.